inache/sport-events-api/README.md

-Sport events api.
+Sport events api.<br/>
  This is what i've managed to make in two days after working hours ( there are things which can be improved like: better startTime validation / integration tests / validation tests .
 (To think about what can be improved for a lot of calls for 1 endpoint) <br/>
 but been limited in time ).

+Clone repo to local machine.<br/>
+Inside project dir run:
+mvn spring-boot:run

 java.version:17

-To run the application:<br/>
-mvn clean install => mvn spring-boot:run

 Endpoints examples:<br/>
 GET http://localhost:8090/api/sport-events<br/>